 A delivery of fresh dog food might make for a better life for dogs, but it has plenty to offer dog owners, too.

 If you gave up kibble years ago, and you’re cooking your dog’s dinners at home, your dog thanks you!
 But buying food for, and cooking, their daily meals is time consuming.
 And, if you’re home-cooking over the long-term, it’s tricky to make absolutely sure you’re providing all the nutrients your dog needs, in the right proportions.
+Research shows that many of the recipes you might find online are lacking in nutrients, and nutrient deficiency over time is extremely dangerous for dogs.

-Dog food delivery eliminates all of the inconvenience, sending the right food for your dog to your doorstep, and giving you back some time in your day.
+Dog food delivery eliminates all of the inconvenience and guesswork, sending the right food for your dog to your doorstep, and giving you back some time in your day.
 The Farmer’s Dog ships food once you’re close to running out, so you never have to think about restocking yourself, and you can adjust shipment schedules to take into account the changing needs of your pet, and your household.

 Direct delivery means pet food can be accurately portioned